 The LLM in Compliance and Regulation enables students to gain exposure to the laws, regulatory codes, industry practices, regulator expectations and other considerations that affect the compliance task.

-The programme builds students' understanding and expertise of an area of increasing complexity, and develops a more complete awareness of the commercial, policy, technological and other factors that affect compliance and regulation now and in the future.
+The LLM(CR) programme builds students' understanding and expertise of an area of increasing complexity, and develops a more complete awareness of the legal, commercial, policy, technology and other factors that affect compliance and regulation now and in the future.

 Mode of Attendance